List of incidents involving ricin: July 2015, Liverpool incident

 On July 29, 2015, 31-year-old Mohammed Ali from Liverpool, England was convicted at the Old Bailey of attempting to possess a chemical weapon.
 In January 2015, Ali had attempted to buy 500 mg of ricin on the dark web, but he had been in contact with an FBI agent and was sent a harmless powder.
 Ali said that he had been influenced by the television series Breaking Bad.
 On September 18, 2015, Ali was sentenced to eight years in prison.

 February 2017, Fannin County, Georgia, US

 On February 2, 2017, 27-year-old William Christopher Gibbs drove himself to a hospital emergency room in Fannin County, Georgia, US, saying that he had been exposed to ricin.
 His car was found to be positive for ricin on test.
 In response the Army National Guard and the local fire department were called out to his home town of Morganton, and the area was swept by personnel in hazmat suits.
 The FBI subsequently stated that "no evidence that any poisonous or toxic substances have been dispersed or that the public is at risk", but that they would continue to investigate.
-Gibbs was arrested, but ultimately released without charges due to a loophole in federal law that that exposed a regulatory failure.
+Gibbs was arrested, but ultimately released without charges due to a loophole in federal law that exposed a regulatory failure.
 Multiple sources indicated that Gibbs was connected to the white supremacist group, Creativity Alliance.